thegworld/gtx-browser/components/client_hints/README.md

 ## Adding a new hint

-There’s two main steps to adding a hint to Chromium: adding the token, and populating the value when appropriate
+There’s two main steps to adding a hint to GTx Browser: adding the token, and populating the value when appropriate

 ### Adding a new client hint token